MicrosoftDocs/SupportArticles-docs/support/dynamics-365/finance/tax/tcs-troubleshooting-enable-debug-mode.md

 # ms.devlang:
 ms.reviewer: kfend, maplnan
 # ms.tgt_pltfrm:
-ms.custom: sap:Tax - indirect tax\Issues with tax calculation
 ms.search.region: Global
 # ms.search.industry:
 ms.author: hangwan
 ms.search.validFrom: 03/23/2022
 ms.dyn365.ops.version: 10.0.21
 ---
 # How to enable debug mode in the Tax Calculation

-To enable the debug mode in the Tax Calculation, take the following steps:
+To enable the debug mode in the [Tax Calculation](/dynamics365/finance/localizations/global/global-tax-calcuation-service-overview) in Dynamics 365 Finance, take the following steps:

 1. Add _&debug=vs%2CconfirmExit&_ to the URL of Application Object Server (AOS), and then refresh the page.
 2. When you select **Sales tax** to calculate the sale tax, a text file that is named _TaxServiceTroubleshootingLog.txt_ is opened.
 The _TaxServiceTroubleshootingLog.txt_ file contains `TaxableDocument` and the calculation parameter.
 These results are returned from tax calculation and exception information for troubleshooting.